-Deep field camps.
 All cargo and passenger movements to and from deep field camps must be planned in detail with the cargo coordinator or Fixed-Wing Operations staff, and they must be approved by the ASC continental field supervisor.

 Fixed-wing aircraft.
-Intracontinental air support is currently provided by three types of ski-equipped fixed-wing aircraft: LC-130 Hercules, Baslers (modified DC-3s), and Twin Otters.
+Intracontinental air support is currently provided by three types of ski-equipped fixed-wing aircraft: LC-130 Hercules, Baslers (modified DC-3s) and Twin Otters.

 The LC-130s are operated by the 109th Airlift Wing of the New York Air National Guard.
-These airplanes provide heavy-lift capability to all inland stations, as well as search-and-rescue for the entire continent.
+These airplanes provide heavy-lift capability to all inland stations and some field camps, as well as search-and-rescue for the entire continent.
 Science project team members must first work with Fixed-Wing Operations staff or cargo coordinators to develop their project's logistics plan, and then coordinate with Science Cargo staff to stage their cargo.
 All project cargo must be staged and ready 72 hours before scheduled transport.
-Passengers must check in at Air Services with their personal luggage (except for one carry-on) the night before the scheduled flight.
+Passengers must check in at Air Services with all of their checked and hand-carry baggage as well as ECW the night before the scheduled flight.
+Passengers will leave their checked bags at Air Services and keep their ECW and hand-carry with them.
 This is called "bag drag."

 Twin Otters are twin-engine, high-wing aircraft used by small field teams deploying to remote locations that typically do not have groomed landing areas.
 The aircraft can carry small to moderate cargo loads.
-Baslers are larger, twin-engine, low-wing aircraft that can carry moderate loads for longer distances but have ski-field grooming requirements and other landing-site restrictions.
+Basler aircraft are larger, twin-engine, low-wing aircraft that can carry moderate loads for longer distances but have ski-field grooming requirements and other landing-site restrictions.
 Science project team members must work with Fixed-Wing Operations staff to develop a transport schedule and create cargo and passenger priority lists.
 The team must then work with Science Cargo staff to stage all cargo 72 hours before scheduled transport.
 On the day of the flight, science team members and ASC camp staff will check in with Fixed-Wing Operations staff before transporting personal bags to the airfield via the shuttle service.
 Both science and ASC team members will assist flight crews in loading the Basler and Twin Otter.